ChatMail Pulls the Curtain Back on Encryption: Why Won’t Other Companies?

 ChatMail has found a way to prove our encryption is unbreakable without disclosing any proprietary information.
 Bug bounty programs were one potential method, except they require the provision of all the code, and in our view, this undermines the security goals.

-Going open-source would demonstrate the length of our security, but it could also introduce weaknesses.
+Going open-source would demonstrate the strength of our security, but it could also introduce weaknesses.
 In one famous case, right9ctrl used a piece of open-source code used by bitcoin firms and rewrote it to steal their cryptocurrency.

 We decided the best way to showcase the quality of our data privacy and encryption, without opening any potential weaknesses, was simply to open up our database and show how the messages are encrypted in real-time.
 At no point are they ever stored in plain text.